Artificial muscle: Chemical control

 Chemomechanical polymers containing groups which are either pH-sensitive or serve as selective recognition site for specific chemical compounds can serve as actuators or sensors.
 The corresponding gels swell or shrink reversibly in response to such chemical signals.
 A large variety of supramolulecular recognition elements can be introduced into gel-forming polymers, which can bind and use as initiator metal ions, different anions, aminoacids, carbohydrates, etc. Some of these polymers exhibit mechanical response only if two different chemicals or initiators are present, thus performing as logical gates.
 Such chemomechanical polymers hold promise also for targeted drug delivery.
 Polymers containing light absorbing elements can serve as photochemically controlled artificial muscles.

 Applications

-Artificial muscle technologies have wide potential applications in biomimetic machines, including robots, industrial actuators and powered exoskeletons.
+Artificial muscle technologies have wide potential applications in biomimetic machines, including biorobotics, industrial actuators and powered exoskeletons.
 EAP-based artificial muscles offer a combination of light weight, low power requirements, resilience and agility for locomotion and manipulation.
 Future EAP devices will have applications in aerospace, automotive industry, medicine, robotics, articulation mechanisms, entertainment, animation, toys, clothing, haptic and tactile interfaces, noise control, transducers, power generators, and smart structures.

 Pneumatic artificial muscles also offer greater flexibility, controllability and lightness compared to conventional pneumatic cylinders.
 Most PAM applications involve the utilization of McKibben-like muscles.
 Thermal actuators such as SMAs have various military, medical, safety, and robotic applications, and could furthermore be used to generate energy through mechanical shape changes.